vikas-0/GeekyHub/content/post/using-one-signal-with-react-js/index.md

   });
 });
 ````
-Two more steps are necessary as, OneSignal service-worker will replace the existing service-worker.
+Two more steps are necessary because the OneSignal service worker will replace the existing service worker.
-1. We will make OneSignal Service worker as default service-worker by updating path in `serviceWorkerRegistration.js`
+1. We will make the OneSignal service worker the default by updating its path in `serviceWorkerRegistration.js`.
 ````js
 window.addEventListener('load', () => {
   // const swUrl = `${process.env.PUBLIC_URL}/service-worker.js`;
   const swUrl = `${process.env.PUBLIC_URL}/OneSignalSDKWorker.js`;
 ````

-2. We'll append `importScripts('/service-worker.js');` in `OneSignalSDKWorker.js` and `OneSignalSDKUpdaterWorker.js`, so that our existing service worker can still be loaded.
+2. We'll append `importScripts('/service-worker.js');` to `OneSignalSDKWorker.js` and `OneSignalSDKUpdaterWorker.js` so that our existing service worker can still be loaded.

-Now a bell icon will appear at bottom right and clicing on that will intiate subscribe option.
-Things can be tested through OneSignal dashboard.
+Now a bell icon will appear at the bottom right.
+Clicking it will initiate the subscription option.
+You can test everything through the OneSignal dashboard.
 {{< figure src="test-notification.png">}}

-Now the OneSignal worker will be able to show notification, as well as the existing service worker will also log the object in console.
+The OneSignal worker will now be able to show notifications, while the existing service worker will continue to log the object in the console.

-This is probably not the most elegant way and there is obviously scope of improvment in this approach so feel free to comment.
+This is probably not the most elegant solution, and there is clearly room to improve this approach, so feel free to comment.